jrpool/learning-os-software/user-experiences/learner.md

     - `@lg-bot` responds with a confirmation and "thank you" message.
   - Else...
     - `@lg-bot` responds with a helpful error message.
-1. `/log --retro` : check retrospective status
+1. `/log retro` : check retrospective status
   - If all questions are complete...
     - `@lg-bot` notifies Learner of completion.
     - Includes instructions for how to edit any submissions.